mmdfarjoo/Chat-backup-self-bot/README.md

 # Chat-backup-self-bot

-This bot automatically backs up all incoming private messages to a Telegram channel, including the sender's full name, username, and user ID.
+This bot automatically backup all incoming private messages to a Telegram channel, including the sender's full name, username, and user ID.

 <h2> EN </h2>
 -----